In this post we will cover what slow living is, and how to get started.

 It's OK to start with small changes, it's about the progress made, not perfection.
 Just make a point to start somewhere, and take strides in that direction.

-Give yourself a slow living challenge:
+Maybe give yourself a slow living challenge:

 What are some activities you are already doing in your life?